emmericp/solar-calc/README.md

 [pvlib](https://pvlib-python.readthedocs.io/en/stable/) does all the hard work.

 * Average weather for the selected location from [PVGIS](https://joint-research-centre.ec.europa.eu/photovoltaic-geographical-information-system-pvgis_en)
-* Panel and inverter simulation using the CEC model
+* Panel and inverter simulation using either the CEC/sandia models or just simple models for ease of use
 * Customizable horizon profile per panel
 * Sweeps over two parameters (e.g., azimuth and tilt) to find the optimum
 * Draws pretty plots